zowe/docs-site/docs/user-guide/install-zos.md

    A single Zowe runtime can be launched multiple times from different instance directories, each specifying different port ranges, applications to include at start-up, paths of associated runtimes (Java, Node, z/OSMF).

-3. Configure the Zowe certificates keystore and truststore directory.
+3. Configure the Zowe certificates keystore and trust store directory.
 For instructions, see [Configuring Zowe certificates](configure-certificates.md).

    The Zowe certificate directory can be shared between different Zowe instances, including between different Zowe releases, unless specified otherwise in the release documentation.

 Zowe has two high level started tasks: `ZWESVSTC` that launches the Zowe desktop and API mediation layer address spaces, and `ZWESISTC` that is a cross memory server that runs all of the APF authorized code.
 The JCL for the tasks are included in the PDS SAMPLIB `SZWESAMP` installed by Zowe and the load modules for the cross memory server are included in the PDS load library `SZWEAUTH`.

-4. (Only required for launching the Zowe desktop) Configure the `ZWESISTC` cross memory server and install the load libraries.
+4. (Only required for the Zowe desktop) Configure the `ZWESISTC` cross memory server and install the load libraries.
 For instructions, see [Configuring the Cross memory server](configure-cross-memory-server.md).

-   The cross memory server is only required if you are launching the Zowe desktop.
-It is not required to be installed, configured and launched if you just want to use the Zowe API Mediation Layer.
+   The cross memory server is only required if you want to use the Zowe desktop.
+If you want to use Zowe API Mediation Layer only, you can skip this step.

-5. Configure the `ZWESVSTC` started task before it can be launched.
+5. Configure the `ZWESVSTC` started task.
 For instructions, see [Configuring the Zowe started task](configure-zowe-server.md).

 ## Stage 4: Verify the installation